Find out what’s involved and how to apply for funding to support woodland creation and increase carbon storage.

 Funding to develop your proposal

 Before you apply to the WCF you may want to consider using the Woodland Creation Planning Grant (WCPG).
-The WCPG provides funding to prepare a UKFS-complaint Woodland Creation Design Plan – this plan can subsequently be used to support a WCF application.
+The WCPG provides funding to prepare a UKFS-compliant Woodland Creation Design Plan – this plan can subsequently be used to support a WCF application.

 How to apply